mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The uncomfortable truth about most homelab blog posts is that they're funded by affiliate links.
 That means if a reader purchases something through a link in the article, the author receives a commission.

 Authors can still provide valuable information despite using affiliate links, but it creates a clear conflict of interest.
-An author is inherently biased if they get paid by merchants they recommend.
-And it incentivizes recommending expensive products, as commissions are usually percentage-based.
+If merchants are paying the author to link to their products, it incentivizes recommending expensive products and subpar merchants.

 I write my blog out of vanity.
 My payment is hearing people tell me that they found the article interesting or useful.

-My rack does contain a TinyPilot, a hardware device that I created, but I'll disclose that whenever it's mentioned.
+My rack does contain a TinyPilot, a hardware device that [I created](/tinypilot/), but it doesn't affect any of the decisions about how to build my rack.
+I'll disclose my ownership of TinyPilot whenever it's mentioned

 ## Choosing a rack

-If you're buildig a server rack, it seems like the first thing you'd choose is the rack itself, but it's not that simple.
+If you're building a server rack, it seems like the first thing you'd choose is the rack itself, but it's not that simple.

-Choosing a rack is an iterative process.
+Selecting your rack is an iterative process.
 You can't decide what type of rack to buy until you know what will go into your rack.
 But knowing what type of racks are available also informs what components to buy.

 Here's the process I followed to pick a server rack: